-No legal action arising out of or in connection with coverage under this Member Handbook may be brought against Capital Health Plan within the 60-day period following Capital Health Plan's receipt of the completed claim as required herein.
+No legal action arising out of or in connection with coverage under this Certificate of Coverage may be brought against Capital Health Plan within the 60-day period following Capital Health Plan's receipt of the completed claim as required herein.
 Additionally, no such action may be brought after expiration of the applicable statute of limitations.